 Is Radiesse safe?

-Radiesse is considered a safe and comfortable treatment when performed by an experienced and qualified medical professional, such as a doctor, nurse prescriber or dentist registered with the GMC, NMC or GDC.
+Radiesse is considered a safe treatment when performed by an experienced and qualified medical professional, such as a GMC-registered doctor, NMC-registered nurse, or GDC-registered dentist.
 Radiesse is FDA-approved for wrinkle correction and hand rejuvenation.
+As with any injectable treatment, there are potential risks, although these are generally minimal when carried out by an experienced practitioner.

 What are the risks (side effects) of Radiesse?